Available PhD Topics

 High Energy Astrophysics addresses among the most extreme processes and regions in the Universe.
 Plasma with temperatures up to billions of degrees, and the interaction of highly energetic electrons with magnetic and photon fields generates high energy radiation in the X-rays and gamma rays.
 Studying cosmic objects in these wavebands gives insights into physical processes that often cannot be achieved when observing in other wave bands.

-Research fields for which PhD projects are offered specifically for 2013/14 include:
+Research fields for which PhD projects are specifically offered include:

 Left: eROSITA instrument during the qualification tests.
 Right: Planned eROSITA “cadence” map.
 The celestial sphere in equatorial coordinates is color-coded by the number of visits of eROSITA during the 4-years all-sky survey.
 The eROSITA all-sky survey is expected to provide insight on 3 million AGN and 100000 clusters.